silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

 ## ✨ Key Features

+- **Transparency Principles**: All data is fetched from out Airtable and transparently displayed and updated in real-time (save from what Startups decide to keep in Stealth): we want to share exactly what we invest in, what we belive in, and what we are building.
+We have nothing to hide for other managers, LPs, or founders.
+We are 100% committed to a more transparent VC that actually puts money where their mouth is.
+For us it's Deeptech first, Technical Founders first, Europe first (at inception, not scaling), Pre-seed and Seed focused, and committed to building and sharing this journey in public.
+- **Open Source**: The code is open source and available on GitHub: request what you'd like to see and (within the limit of confidentiality agreements) we'll try to implement it.
 - **Modern UI Design**: Sleek dark theme with code editor-inspired aesthetics
 - **Responsive Layout**: Optimized for all devices from mobile to desktop
 - **Dynamic Portfolio**: Real-time data fetching from Airtable